Last Updated on

 This book follows Canadian travel writer Will Ferguson on his hitchhike through the entire length of Japan.
 On his way, he meets tons of interesting people which he writes about in Hokkaido Highway Blues.
 It’s an absolute wonderful travelogue filled with funny conversations, life lessons and somewhat unusual situations the curious, liberal American finds himself in when looking into the more private lives of the Japanese.

 It’s a real eye-opener.
 I’d highly recommend reading this novel if you’ve already been to Japan and want to explore it a bit more.
 Or if you simply want to enjoy a lighthearted story and learn more about the Japanese culture.
-It’s a true gem!
+A true gem!

 29. The Guest Cat by Takashi Hiraide